 John and his husband, Stuart Gaffney, were plaintiffs in the landmark California Marriage Cases, 43 Cal.4th 757 (2008), that established broad constitutional protections for lesbian and gay people and the freedom to marry in California before Proposition 8.

 Interesting fact: John worked in a refugee camp in the Philippines for Southeast Asian refugees in the early 1980's.
-He totally agrees with Stuart's assessment of their pre-wedding global backpacking trip! (see Stuart Gaffney below)
+He totally agrees with Stuart's assessment of their pre-wedding global backpacking trip! (see Stuart Gaffney above)

 Robert St.Genis, Member

 Robert's professional career has been in various forms of marketing and sales.
 He has volunteered in many political and charitable efforts over the years.
 He has served on fundraising committees for the Los Angeles Gay and Lesbian Center, the AIDS Healthcare Foundation, Equality California, the United Negro College Fund and others.
 Robert has incorporated his marketing and sales expertise into supporting objectives of Inland AIDS Project, Desert AIDS Project, Palm Springs Desert Museum and more.
 He has served as a Board Member of the Desert Business Association and was appointed a Human Relations Commissioner in the City of Riverside, CA.